Cobra meeting planned after thugs target hotels housing asylum seekers

 The former first minister of Scotland Humza Yousaf said the army should be called in to stop “thugs” causing disorder on the streets.

-Ministers have so far insisted police have the resources they need to respond and have rejected calls to bring in the army.
+Ministers have so far insisted police have the resources required to respond and have rejected calls to bring in the army.

 Sir Keir said he wanted those who “feel targeted because of the colour of their skin” to know “this violent mob do not represent our country”.